-That’s old hat now and tourism is all about slick promotion.
+Actually knowing a ton of stuff about Scotland is old hat now and tourism is all about slick promotion and presentation.
 (Oh, wait, except for this website, obviously.)

-And one of the significant historical figures in Scotland is St Columba.
+So let’s start with one of the most significant historical figures in the early part of Scotland’s story: St Columba.

-So here’s my take on the St Columba brand and how it developed.
+So here’s my take on the St Columba brand and how it developed, all translated into the kind marketing-speak young folk in tourism today can get their heads round

-Obviously, St Columba isn’t as big a brand as, say, St Michael, the patron saint of staid retailers.
+Obviously, St Columba isn’t as big a brand as, say, St Michael, the patron saint of staid retailing.

 But he’s almost as big a name as St Andrew, patron saint of several countries including Scotland, and also of fishmongers, amongst other categories.